 Collaborators: Department for Small Interventions for Newburgh, NY sites

 Awards: Winner, 2019 Emerging Voices Award

-The Line is a freestanding mini-building that was developed for the Second Life initiative.
+The Line is a freestanding mini-building that was developed for the Second Life initiative in New York.
 It allows for the creation of work and community spaces within vast, vacant spaces — such as formerly industrial, infrastructural, or civic buildings — without requiring extensive renovations of the entire structure.

-Unlike typical interim solutions-- such as storage containers-- which compartmentalize space without the possibility of growth, the Line activates the surrounding areas in the vacant building.
+Unlike typical interim solutions-- such as storage containers-- which compartmentalize space without the possibility of growth, the Line activates the surrounding areas in vacant buildings of New York City.
 It is a raised, open-air platform that is supported by a modular frame and wrapped in mesh screens.
 The platform is passively cooled in warm months and partially climatized with radiant ceilings and thermal curtains in cold months.
 The mesh supports the growth of climbing plants, which create a healthy environment within the Line.
 Similarly, mesh canopies extend from the roofline, providing opportunities for larger, more collective gatherings to develop beyond the Line.